-SPCA Monterey County Cat & Dog Sheltering Statistics July 1, 2022 - June 30, 2023
+SPCA Monterey County Cat & Dog Sheltering Statistics July 1, 2023 - June 30, 2024

-With an emphasis on compassion and supporting the human-animal bond, we maintained our strong focus on helping people keep their beloved pets.
-We offer numerous low- and no-cost programs and services along with our free Pet Food Bank, which gave out 63,838 pounds of free pet food.
+With an emphasis on compassion and supporting the human-animal bond, we maintained our strong focus on providing second chances for animals and helping people keep their beloved pets.
+We offer numerous low- and no-cost programs and services along with our free Pet Food Bank, which gave out 120,787 pounds of free pet food.
 We never closed our doors to any animal that needed us and we were open every single day of the year to help pets in need.

-We continue to see a higher percentage of animals arrive in need of major medical or behavioral rehabilitation and we provided significant veterinary and behavioral care to surrendered and stray pets.
-We continue to rescue pets from serious neglect situations, who also need weeks or months of care before they are healthy enough for new homes.
+We continue to see a high percentage of animals arrive in need of major medical or behavioral rehabilitation and we provided significant veterinary and behavioral care to surrendered and stray pets.
+We continue to rescue pets from serious neglect situations, and give them weeks or months of care before they are healthy enough for new homes.